flashbots/flashbots-docs/docs/flashbots-mev-boost/getting-started/system-requirements.md

 - **Storage**: SSD with at least 2TB free space
 - **Network:** 8 MBit/sec broadband

 💡 There are variations in client resource usage.
+Please review [CoinCashew’s Client Usage Guide](https://eth-docker.net/Usage/ResourceUsage) for more details!

 **Validator Requirements**